Device-Independent Quantum Key Distribution with Random Key Basis: Methods

-As mentioned, the complete analysis of our lower bound on $C^*(S)$ is deferred to the Supplementary Information.
+As mentioned, the complete analysis of our lower bound on $C^*(S)$ is deferred to the Supplementary Note 1.
 In the following we will only outline the main steps of the analysis to reduce the computation of $C^*(S)$ to a sequence of problems that can be treated successively.
 The basic idea to find a way to compute $C^*(S)$ by only using known estimates (both analytical and numerical) that give a final lower bound that is reliable.
-This means that all the steps of the analysis assumes the worst-case scenario, so that final value is a strict lower bound on $C^*(S)$.
+This means that all the steps of the analysis assume the worst-case scenario, so that final value is a strict lower bound on $C^*(S)$.
 In brief, the analysis uses a refined version of Pinsker's inequality, semi-definite optimisation and an $\e$-net to achieve this goal.

 Our first step is to reformulate the tripartite problem involving Alice, Bob and Eve to a bipartite one that involves only Alice and Bob.
-Following Ref. ~\cite{ourworkshort}, we note that conditional entropy terms like $H(A_0|E)$ can always be reformulated as the entropy production $H(T_X(\rho_{AB}))-H(\rho_{AB})$ of the quantum channel $T_X$ on a complementary system (the post measurement state on the Alice-Bob system).
-In our case, this channel $T_X$ is a pinching channel, which satisfies $T_X=T_X^2=T_X^*$ and acts complementary to the map that models Alice's measurement.
+Following Tan et al.~\cite{ourworkarxiv}, we note that conditional entropy terms like $H(A_0|E)$ can always be reformulated as the entropy production $H(T_X(\rho_{AB}))-H(\rho_{AB})$ of the quantum channel $T_X$ on the post measurement state on the Alice-Bob system, which is defined as the change of von Neumann entropy of the system that is subjected to the quantum channel $T_X$.
+In our case, this channel $T_X$ is a pinching channel, defined as:

+where $\Pi^{A_x}_a$ denotes the projector associated with Alice's measurement setting $x$ and outcome $a$.
+Clearly, the pinching channel satisfies $T_X=T_X^2=T_X^*$ and acts complementary to the map that models Alice's measurement.
 With this, we can further rewrite the entropy production as where $D(\rho \Vert \sigma)$ is the quantum relative entropy of $\rho$ with respect to $\sigma$.